ivanprytula/hello-python-on-steroids/README.md

 # 5. Using WhiteNoise in development
 INSTALLED_APPS = ["whitenoise.runserver_nostatic"] + INSTALLED_APPS  # noqa: F405
 # 6. Index Files

+# Finally.
+As part of deploying your app you’ll need to run ./manage.py collectstatic to put all your static files into STATIC_ROOT.
 ```

 ## Used resources